ernienaylor/nakmuaymedia/docs/TAILWIND_COMPATIBILITY.md

 2. **Color Opacity**: The approach to color opacity has been updated to use a more intuitive slash syntax.
 3. **JIT Engine**: The Just-In-Time engine is now the default and only option.
 4. **Configuration Changes**: Several configuration options have been deprecated or changed.
+5. **Custom Theme Variables**: The way custom theme variables are accessed has changed.

 ## Common Issues and Solutions